Payfazz gets $53 million to give more Indonesians access to financial services – TechCrunch

 Previous investors, including Tiger Global, Y Combinator and ACE & Company, also returned for the round.
 New backers include strategic investor BRI Ventures, the venture arm of BRI, one of Indonesia’s largest banks.
 Payfazz’s last round of funding was a $21 million Series A announced in September 2018, led by Tiger Global.
 Its total raised to date is now more than $74 million.

-Founded in 2016 by Hendra Kwik, Jefriyanto and Ricky Winata, Payfazz is an alum of Y Combinator’s accelerator program.
+Founded in 2016 by Hendra Kwik, Jefriyanto Winata and Ricky Winata, Payfazz is an alum of Y Combinator’s accelerator program.

 There is a growing list of Indonesian financial tech startups, including Modalku, KoinWorks and Kredivo, that focus on consumer and small business financing, while larger and more diversified tech companies like Gojek and Grab are working their own online payment tools and other services.
 Payfazz differentiates with a portfolio of mobile services that make it easier for Indonesians to handle routine financial tasks, including bill payments and loans, even if they live in rural areas without banks.
 The company says it currently serves 10 million monthly active users, and plans to expand its offerings to include more digital financial products.